Amitsrma/amitsrma.github.io/about.markdown

     <li>Completed unsupervised classification of text documents using LDA, NNMF and LSA algorithms.</li>
     <li>Used nltk, gensim and spacy for feature engineering and validating the model to decide which
     algorithm to adopt.</li>
-    <li>Automated data extraction from website, using python’s bs4 and requests libraries.
-Extracted text
-    is used for training and testing.</li>
-    <li>Automated data extraction from xml files of size over 600MB.
-Data extracted through webscraping was noisy
-    and classification criteria could not be set in concrete by text extraction through web scrapping.
+    <li>Identified major semiconductor businesses and their competitions by carrying out backward citation analysis of documents.
+Created new dataset from scratch for this process.</li>
-    Used xml library with assumption that quadratic blowup would not occur since USPTO's bulkdata was used.</li>
+    <li>Automated data extraction from xml files of size over 1000MB.
+Data was extracted with web scrapping but extract were polluted due to inconsistent result from search queries.
+Used xml library with assumption that quadratic blowup would not occur since USPTO is creating bulk data.</li>
     </ol>
 <li><b>User privacy Problems in Data Mining</b></li>
 <ol>